wlemkows/nvml/doc/libpmemobj/pmemobj_tx_begin.3.md

 + **TX_LOG_TYPE_SNAPSHOT**,
 + **TX_LOG_TYPE_INTENT**

-The range of memory **must** belong to the same pool the transaction is on and **must** be zeroed the first time it is used.
+The range of memory **must** belong to the same pool the transaction is on.
-The last requirement means that for example if caller allocated a big object and divided it between threads, it **must** zero it each time the division changes.

 **pmemobj_tx_log_snapshots_max_size** calculates the **maximum** size of a buffer which will be able to hold *nsizes* snapshots, each of size *sizes[i]*.
 Application should not expect this function to return the same value between restarts.
 In future versions of pmemobj this function can return smaller (because of better accuracy or space optimizations) or higher (because of higher alignment required for better performance) value.
+This function doesn't care about transaction stage and can be called both inside and outside of transaction.

 **pmemobj_tx_log_intents_max_size** calculates the **maximum** size of a buffer which will be able to hold *nintents* intents.
 Just like with **pmemobj_tx_log_snapshots_max_size**, application should not expect this function to return the same value between restarts, for the same reasons.
+This function doesn't care about transaction stage and can be called both inside and outside of transaction.

 **pmemobj_tx_log_auto_alloc**() disables (*on_off* set to 0) or enables
 (*on_off* set to 1) automatic allocation of internal logs of given *type*.